 Our clinics are staffed by experts in the fields of child development, education, medicine, neurodevelopment, and research analysis.

-Funded by the Dan L Duncan family, the Dan L Duncan Children’s Neurodevelopmental Clinic and the UT Physicians Pediatric Center for Autism and Related Conditions offer clinical assessment, diagnosis, and treatment of socio-emotional and learning disorders as well as ongoing, diverse cutting-edge research that ranges from techniques enhancing a child’s home and learning environment to recovery after traumatic brain injury.
+Funded by the Dan L Duncan family and part of UT Physicians, the Dan L Duncan Children’s Neurodevelopmental Clinic offers clinical assessment, diagnosis, and treatment of socio-emotional and learning disorders as well as ongoing, diverse cutting-edge research that ranges from techniques enhancing a child’s home and learning environment to recovery after traumatic brain injury.

 Experts from the Duncan Clinic have expanded their influence into the community through partnerships with Texas school districts.
-Through intensive reading intervention tutoring through CLI’s AERO Tutoring Program, clinic specialists offer services to assist those students most at risk for falling behind.
+Through tutoring and intensive reading intervention, CLI’s Accelerated Early Reading Outcomes (AERO), clinic specialists offer services to assist those students most at risk for falling behind.
 Year after year, early intervention has been proven effective for students.
 Through the summer programs, Duncan tutors impact even more young students, helping them achieve their full potential.

 All members of the Children’s Learning Institute remain dedicated to our mission, and as we continue to grow as professionals, we remain intent on achieving our goal to make sure every child is equipped to learn and able to excel.